-- 2.2.1 The activities shall not extend beyond the site, being the land shown edged in green on the site plan attached to the permit. - 2.2.2 The permitted activities must not be carried out within: - (a) 10 metres of any watercourse;
+- 2.2.1 The activities shall not extend beyond the site, being the land shown edged in green on the site plan attached the permit. - 2.2.2 The permitted activities must not be carried out within: - a) 10 metres of any watercourse; - b) a groundwater source protection zone 1, or if a source protection zone has not been defined then within 50 metres of any well, spring or borehole used for the supply of water for human consumption.
+This must include private water supplies; - c) 200 metres from the nearest sensitive receptor.

-- (b) a groundwater source protection zone 1, or if a source protection zone has not been defined then within 50 metres of any well, spring or borehole used for the supply of water for human consumption.
-This must include private water supplies; - (c) a specified Air Quality Management Area; - (d) 200m from the nearest sensitive receptor. - 2.2.3 The gas engine stack must be a minimum of 3 metres in height and must not be located within: - (a) 500 metres of a European Site or a Site of Special Scientific Interest (excluding any site designated solely for geological features).
+- 2.2.3 The gas engine stack must be a minimum of 3 metres in height and must not be located within: - a) 200 metres of a European Site or a Site of Special Scientific Interest (excluding any site designated solely for geological features).